-Paillier ciphertexts are constant size, each $\sim 1.0 \text{kB}$ in size (as they are taken modulo $n^2$ , where n is the product of two 2048 bit primes).
+Paillier ciphertexts are constant size, each ~ 1.0 kB in size (as they are taken modulo n^2 , where n is the product of two 2048 bit primes).
 This is small enough for the memory and network limitations of today.

 The proof of zero uses two Paillier ciphertexts, a challenge of size 2048 bits, and a proof statement of size 4096 bits.
-In total, this is a constant size of $\sim$ 2.8kB.
+In total, this is a constant size of ~ 2.8 kB.

 On the other hand, Protocol 4.5 requires multiple rounds.
-Assume that we use 42 rounds: this provides an acceptable level of soundness, with a cheat probability of $\left(\frac{1}{2}\right)^{-42} \approx 2.3 \times 10^{-13}$ .
+Assume that we use 42 rounds: this provides an acceptable level of soundness, with a cheat probability of $\left(\frac{1}{2}\right)^{-42} \approx 2.3 \times 10^{-13}$.
 Additionally, assume that there are 10 regions to verify.
 Each round then requires ten Paillier ciphertexts alongside ten proofs of zero.
-This results in a proof size of $\sim 1.7 \text{MB}$ .
+This results in a proof size of ~1.7MB.
 Whilst this is still within current memory limitations, the network cost is extreme; and this value may exceed what can be reasonably operated on within a processor's cache.

 This could be overcome by reducing the number of rounds, which comes at the cost of increasing the probability of cheating.
 In a protocol designed to only facilitate a single game session, this may be acceptable to the parties involved.
-For example, reducing the number of rounds to 19 will increase the chance of cheating to $\left(\frac{1}{2}\right)^{-19} \approx 1.9 \times 10^{-6}$ , but the size would reduce considerably to $\sim 770 \text{kB}$ .
+For example, reducing the number of rounds to 19 will increase the chance of cheating to $\left(\frac{1}{2}\right)^{-19} \approx 1.9 \times 10^{-6}$, but the size would reduce considerably to ~770kB.

 This is all in an ideal situation without compression or signatures: in the implementation presented, the serialisation of a ciphertext is larger than this, since it serialises to a string of the hexadecimal representation and includes a digital signature for authenticity.
-Compression shouldn't be expected to make a considerable difference, as the ciphertexts should appear approximately random.

-The size of the proof of zero communication is, in total, 3290 + 1744 + 2243 characters, i.e $\sim 7.3$ kB.
+The size of the proof of zero communication is, in total, 3290 + 1744 + 2243 characters, i.e ~ 7.3 kB.
 This is about 2-3 times larger than the ideal size.
-A solution to this is to use a more compact format, for example msgpack [16] (which also has native support for binary literals).
+I discuss some solutions to this.